Junn1o/MotelDB/README.md

 # Motel Admin Dashboard

 A comprehensive admin dashboard for managing motel operations, built with ReactJS, Material-UI, and Tailwind CSS.
-This application provides a user-friendly interface for hotel administrators to manage rooms, customers, and other essential motel operations.
+This application provides a user-friendly interface for motel administrators to manage rooms, customers, and other essential motel operations.

 ## 🌟 Features